KarolPlonka/GitHub-languages-statistc-API/README.md

-# GitHub-languages-statistc-API
+# GitHub-languages-statistic-API
-REST API that's allow's you to check your languages over all your public repositories.
+REST API that's allowes you to check your languages statistics over all your public repositories.

 <br>